undergrad-partner-school

 Books and Supplies

-The approximate price of books and supplies for a college or university should also be taken into account as another important financial factor.
+The estimated price of books and supplies for a college or university should also be taken into consideration as another significant expense.
 The cost of books and supplies for full-time students of this school is estimated at about $400.

 Boarding

-At University of Wisconsin-Eau Claire, the 2023 annual cost of room and board (on campus) was $8,555.
-If you only wanted a room on the campus, it cost $5,095 for the 2023 academic year.
+The cost of room and board (on campus) per academic year at University of Wisconsin-Eau Claire was $9,651 in 2024.
+The cost of a dorm room only at this school in 2024 totaled $5,554 for one academic year.
 The estimated expense of room-only (on campus) for commuters not living at home was $4,959.

 Book and Supplies $ 400